Zoom on the Pulsar PG4500iSR

 The following charts are provided to give you an idea of how some of the key specs of the Pulsar PG4500iSR compare to generators of similar power (between 3500 and 4500 W).

-- Weight-wise, the Pulsar PG4500iSR has only 102 lbs, which renders it one of the lighter generators which produce 3500 to 4500 rated watts.
-If you are concerned by weight, one of the champions in the above mentioned power range is the WEN GN400i, with a dry weight of just 66.1 pounds.
+- As its weight is 102 pounds, the Pulsar PG4500iSR falls in the expected weight range of the devices in the 3500-4500 rated wattage category.
+Regarding dry weight, one of the champions in the same power range is the WEN GN400i, with a dry weight of only 66.1 lbs.

 As you can see from this interactive chart, when compared to other 3500-4500W generators, the Pulsar PG4500iSR is on the average side of the price range.